calKU0/calKU0/README.md

 # 💫 About Me:
-<p>- 🔭 I’m currently working on PagingSystem<br> - 🌱 I’m currently learning .NET<br>- 👯 I’m looking to collaborate on anything<br>- 📫 How to reach me: DM on Twitter</p>
+- 🔭 I’m currently working on PagingSystem
+- 🌱 I’m currently learning .NET
+- 👯 I’m looking to collaborate on anything
+- 📫 How to reach me: DM on Twitter

 ## 🌐 Socials: